aws/aws-sam-cli-pipeline-init-templates/README.md

 # AWS SAM CLI Pipeline Init Templates

-This repository containers the pipeline init templates used in the AWS SAM CLI for `sam pipeline` calls.
+This repository contains the pipeline init templates used in the AWS SAM CLI for `sam pipeline` commands.

 ## Getting Started